-Only qualified tree workers can work on trees that have grown closer than non-qualified tree worker minimum approach distances (See Safety section on page 2).
-Therefore, Xcel Energy is required to provide non-qualified personnel adequate clearance so that work by non-qualified workers can be performed safely.
+Only qualified tree workers can work on trees that have grown closer than non-qualified tree worker minimum approach distances (see Safety section on page 2).
+Therefore, Xcel Energy provides adequate clearance so that work by non-qualified workers can be performed safely.
 These clearance requests are known as "safety zone" requests.

 It is important that contractor personnel respond to these requests in a timely manner and in accordance with any laws and regulations.
-Contractor personnel must also determine the most cost effective course of action to provide non-qualified personnel adequate clearance.
+Contractor personnel must also determine the most cost effective course of action to provide adequate clearance.
 Examples include:

-- Pruning the portion of the tree back an adequate distance - Dropping the tree on the ground - Requesting that the conductor be de-energized
+- · Pruning the portion of the tree back an adequate distance - · Dropping the tree on the ground - · Requesting that the conductor be de-energized